2025 Legislative Session Bill Summaries

 SF 206—Use of Management Levy for Recruitment and Retention Incentives: This bill allows school boards to decide to use their management fund for teacher recruitment and retention incentives.
 The incentive cannot be more than 10% of the initial teacher salary and can only pay the incentives for five budget years.
 The board also must choose between using the fund for early retirement benefits or the recruitment and retention incentives.

 IASB is registered in support of the bill.
 Addressing the staff shortage is a top priority for school districts, and this is a great opportunity for districts to attract and keep strong teachers.
-The bill passed the Senate Education Committee.
+The bill passed the Senate Education Committee and was referred to the Senate Ways & Means Committee.

 SF 273—Grooming Definition: This bill changes the definition of grooming again after changing it last year.
 The new definition now reads: “any pattern of behavior, which in light of all relevant circumstances, constitutes actions to entice or entrap a student with the intent to take advantage of such student for the benefit of the individual engaging in the pattern of behavior, including but not limited to by engaging in a sex act with the student.”